Nigerians wake to find a delayed election, with some angry

-YOLA, Nigeria (AP) — Nigerians have awakened to find the presidential election delayed a week from Saturday until Feb.
-23 because of what the electoral commission has called unspecified “challenges.”
-The country’s top two political parties condemn the last-minute postponement.
+YOLA, Nigeria (AP) — Nigerians awakened on Saturday to find the presidential election delayed a week until Feb.
+23 because of what the electoral commission called unspecified “challenges.”

-Some bitter voters in the capital, Abuja, and elsewhere who traveled home to cast their ballots say they cannot afford to wait another seven days.
+The postponement was announced a mere five hours before the polls were to open.
+The top two political parties in Africa’s largest democracy condemned the last-minute rescheduling.

-A spokesman for top opposition challenger Atiku Abubakar in Delta state said the electoral commission “has destroyed the soul of Nigeria with this act.”
+Some bitter voters in the capital, Abuja, and elsewhere who traveled home to cast their ballots said they could not afford to wait another seven days.
+They warned that election apathy could follow.

-Abubakar is expected to speak to reporters later Saturday from his home in the north.
+The party backing top opposition challenger Atiku Abubakar accused President Muhammadu Buhari’s administration of “instigating this postponement” with the aim of ensuring a low turnout at the polls.

 Most Read Nation & World Stories